Renatolmarques/ia-odonto-lab/README.md

 ## The Problem

-Dental clinics lose revenue and patient relationships because conversation history lives in WhatsApp and never makes it into the CRM in a structured way.
-Receptionists forget details.
+Dental clinics lose revenue and patient relationships because conversation history lives in WhatsApp and never reaches the CRM in a structured way.
+Receptionists forget critical details.
 Leads go cold.
-High-ticket aesthetic treatments: patients attempt to book appointments without success because messages go unseen.
-Fears and allergies mentioned months ago remain invisible at the next visit.
+High-ticket aesthetic treatments (whitening, veneers, implants) are missed because patients express interest casually in chat and never get followed up.
+Concerns about price, allergies and fears mentioned months ago remain invisible at the next visit, weakening trust and conversion.

 ## The Solution

-**Lina** — a silent AI listener that monitors incoming WhatsApp conversations, extracts structured clinical intelligence, and writes it directly into the CRM.
-No manual data entry.
-No information lost.
+**Lina** — Is a silent AI listener agent built to increase clinic revenue by ensuring no patient opportunity ever goes unnoticed.
+Running 24/7 on a private cloud server (meaning it operates independently without needing anyone's computer to be on).

-Lina never sends messages to patients.
-She only listens, thinks, and documents.
+Lina listens to every WhatsApp Business conversation and writes structured intelligence directly into the CRM with zero manual input.
+Every new lead is automatically registered with LTV, interaction history, and conversion potential.
+A PostgreSQL database stores per-patient profiles with full summaries of each interaction, including flagged mentions of allergies, needle anxiety, and payment concerns.
+The RAG pipeline gives Lina long-term memory by retrieving past patient context before generating any recommendation in the CRM, making her sharper with every conversation.
+When a patient signals interest in any procedure, Lina alerts the dentist before the lead goes cold.
+It also tracks patients who have not returned for routine cleanings in months, flagging them as re-engagement opportunities and reminding the dentist to reconnect — often the ideal moment to revisit a previously mentioned aesthetic treatment they once showed interest in.

 ---